liv-daliberti/grail-simulation/src/knn/README.md

         +----------------------+
 ```

-Both `bash training/training-knn.sh` and the Python modules follow this path; setting `--feature-space word2vec` switches the feature block while keeping the rest intact.
+Both the SLURM wrapper (`training/training-knn.sh`, which auto-submits sweeps/finalize jobs) and the Python modules follow this path; setting `--feature-space word2vec` switches the feature block while keeping the rest intact.

 ## Feature helpers